LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

 During the normal operation of an application, definitions should be avoided.
-Re-defining a method can have an impact on performance and memory usage, potentially leading to bottle-necks in your application.
-However, during application development re-defining a method is a common occurance while source code is frequently modified.
+Re-defining a method can have an impact on performance and memory usage, potentially leading to bottlenecks in your application.
+However, during application development re-defining a method is a common occurrence while source code is frequently modified.
 In this case, definitions can be placed in non-init files (i.e. a regular file) and included in the \_init files using ``lassoapp_include``.
 This lets the definition be loaded at startup while also